Karen Elliott Reg MBACP (Accred)

 - Certificate in Brief Interventions Practice and Theory

 - Certificate in Teaching in the Lifelong Learning Sector

 - Working with Domestic Violence and Abuse

 - Confidence and Self Esteem - Developing Assertiveness Skills

 - Working with Lesbian, Gay and Bi-sexual Young People

 - Safeguarding - Awareness of Child Abuse and Neglect

-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) .
+I am an accredited member of the British Association of Counselling and Psychotherapy (BACP).
 My Practice is compliant with the BACP ethical standards for Counselling and Psychotherapy.
 I hold full Indemnity Insurance and a current DBS check.